A Deep Learning Algorithm for High-Dimensional Exploratory Item Factor Analysis: Introduction

 It is clear that an estimation procedure combining the asymptotic properties of the MML estimator with the computational efficiency of CJMLE is lacking from the IFA literature.
 In this work, we investigate a VI-based procedure that offers a step toward achieving these properties.
-This procedure employs techniques from two active deep learning (DL) research areas: amortized variational inference (AVI; Gershman \& Goodman, 2014) and importance weighted variational inference (IWVI; Burda, Grosse, \& Salakhutdinov, 2016; Domke \& Sheldon, 2018).
+This procedure employs techniques from two active deep learning (DL) research areas: amortized variational inference (AVI; Gershman \& Goodman, 2014) and importance weighted variational inference (IWVI; Burda et al., 2016; Domke \& Sheldon, 2018).
 AVI modifies traditional VI by using a powerful function approximator called an inference model to predict the parameters of the LV posterior for each data point rather than estimating these parameters directly.
-AVI is faster than traditional VI for large data sets, although it can be less flexible in practice (Cremer, Li, \& Duvenaud, 2018).
-IWVI decreases the gap between the variational lower bound and the true marginal likelihood by drawing multiple importance-weighted samples from the approximate LV posterior during fitting, typically trading computational efficiency for a better lower bound.
-When the number of importance-weighted samples equals infinity, IWVI is theoretically equivalent to MML estimation and thus inherits the asymptotic properties of the MML estimator (Burda, Grosse, \& Salakhutdinov, 2016).
+AVI is faster than traditional VI for large data sets, although it can be less flexible in practice (Cremer et al., 2018).
+IWVI decreases the gap between the variational lower bound and the true marginal likelihood by drawing multiple importance-weighted (IW) samples from the approximate LV posterior during fitting, thereby trading computational efficiency for a better lower bound.
+When the number of IW samples equals infinity, IWVI is theoretically equivalent to MML estimation and thus inherits the asymptotic properties of the MML estimator (Burda et al., 2016).